YiwenW312/Password_Manager/README.md

 1. User authentication - Use local storage to save "token"
 2. Encrypted sensitive data
 3. Register & login
-4. share passwords to other user by sending share-requests
+4. share passwords to other user by sending share-requests; if accept, users could see each other's all passwords
 5. copy to clipboard
+6. edit password
-6. Search/filter passwords
+7. Search/filter passwords
-7. Visually Obscured Password
+8. Visually Obscured Password
-8. Cryptographically secure passwords
+9. Cryptographically secure passwords
-9. Mobile Responsive adjustments
+10. Mobile Responsive adjustments

 # Instructions